Overseas investors from Mauritius eligible for FPI registration with enhanced monitoring: Sebi

 A significant percentage of foreign portfolio investors (FPIs) investing in the Indian market is registered in Mauritius.
 The island nation is the second largest source after the United States from which foreign portfolio investments come into the country.

 As per January NSDL data, assets under custody of US FPIs are worth Rs 11,62,579 crore and those from Mauritius stood at Rs 4,36,745 crore.
-Following the FATF notice, some fund managers knocked on Sebi's door overnight, raising concerns over validity of FPI registration done through the tax haven.
+Following the FATF notice, some fund managers knocked on Securities and Exchange Board of India's (Sebi) door overnight, raising concerns over validity of FPI registration done through the tax haven.

+The regulator on Tuesday said, "Foreign investors from Mauritius will continue to be eligible for FPI registration with increased monitoring as per FATF norms".
+"It is noted from FATF website that when a jurisdiction is placed under increased monitoring, it construes that the country has committed to resolve swiftly the identified strategic deficiencies within agreed timeframes and is subject to increased monitoring," Sebi said.

+In a detailed statement, Sebi said that FATF does not call for the application of enhanced due diligence to be applied to these jurisdictions, but encourages its members to take into account this information in their risk analysis.
+Referring to the above, Sebi said that intermediaries should take note of it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)